- Jan 2016– Research Professor, Norwegian Centre for Violence and Traumatic Stress Studies (NKVTS) (main affiliation)

 - 2008–2009 National expert in the EU project Exchange of good practices on gender equality, European Commission DG for Employment, Social Affairs and Equal Opportunities

-Peer reviewing, thesis supervision, teaching, examination, conference appointments
+Thesis supervision, teaching, examination, peer reviewing, conference appointments

-- Main supervisor/co-supervisor of students at MA and cand.polit. (somewhere between MA and PhD) level in sociology, University of Oslo (since 2005); main supervisor of cand.psychol. student (professional 6-year programme in psychology) at the University of Oslo (2017–2018); supervisor of students at MA level in international social welfare and health policy and in family therapy at Oslo Metropolitan University (from 2015); co-supervisor of PhD student at Queensland University of Technology (from 2017; main supervisor Michael Flood); supervisor of students at BA level in interdisciplinary humanities, University of Oslo (2008)
+- Main supervisor/co-supervisor of students at MA and cand.polit. (somewhere between MA and PhD) level in sociology, University of Oslo (since 2005); main supervisor of cand.psychol. student (professional 6-year programme in psychology) at the University of Oslo (2017–2018); supervisor of students at MA level in international social welfare and health policy and in family therapy at Oslo Metropolitan University (from 2015); co-supervisor of PhD student in political science at Queensland University of Technology (from 2017); supervisor of students at BA level in interdisciplinary humanities, University of Oslo (2008)

 - Teaching qualitative methods (PSY4110) at the Department of Psychology, University of Oslo (2019); sociology at the University of Oslo, including SOS 2403 Likestilling i et samfunnsvitenskapelig perspektiv and SOS 4904 Family, work and welfare in late modernity (ERASMUS) (2005–2006); NORINT 0500 Norwegian Life and Society (since 2009) at the University of Oslo; family sociology at VID Specialized University (2019); “Bunad [traditional costume] and society”, the National Council of Folk Costumes in Norway/University of Bergen/NTNU (2000–2009); teaching feminist economics, Nordic Women’s University (affiliated with Nord University) (several courses since 2014, partially in cooperation with the Norwegian Confederation of Trade Unions); developing and teaching courses on entrepreneurship and leadership aimed at women, Norwegian Institute of Technology/own consultancy

-- External examiner in sociology (BA and MA level; since 1997), criminology (MA level) and gender studies (MA level), University of Oslo; external examiner in sociology (MA level), Norwegian University of Science and Technology
+- External examiner in sociology (BA and MA level; since 1997), psychology (MA level), criminology (MA level) and gender studies (MA level), University of Oslo; external examiner in sociology (MA level), Norwegian University of Science and Technology

 - Member of the scientific committee of the conference Women and men facing everyday challenges: Work and life demands in the context of gender, Nofer Institute of Occupational Medicine/Norwegian Social Research (NOVA)/Policy and Social Research, Łódź, Poland, 19–21 May 2016; member of the organizational committee for the conference Mothers and the Economy: The Economics of Mothering, MIRCI, 21–24 October 2010, Toronto, Canada